domomm/dndNotes/Next Campaign/DM Notes/Location/4. Wabanaki/Council of Seven.md

 The [[Central Tribe]] is the one that makes it possible for there to be communication between the different tribes.
 They use their birds and smoke towers to be able to alert the different tribes.

-[[Nakai's tribe]] does most of the hunting, while they do most of the hunting, others are permitted to hunt as well, but [[Nakai's tribe]] is allowed in places that other tribes are not due to the sacred beasts that live there.
+[[Wapiti Oweyah]] does most of the hunting, while they do most of the hunting, others are permitted to hunt as well, but [[Wapiti Oweyah]] is allowed in places that other tribes are not due to the sacred beasts that live there.

 The [[Coastal tribe]] live off the sea and welcome in any foreigners that try to enter the country by ship.
 They share their food with the rest of the tribes.